logzio/jmx2graphite/README.md

 - SERVICE_HOST: By default the host is taken from Jolokia URL and serves as the service host, unless you use this variable.
 - INTERVAL_IN_SEC: By default 30 seconds unless you use this variable.

-## Using bash
+## Using bash + Jolokia agent
 1. Clone the repository ```git clone https://github.com/logzio/jmx2graphite```
 2. ```cd jmx2graphite```
-3. Build it: ```./gradlew build```
-4. Copy the tar/zip file created from ```build/distributions/*.tar``` or *.zip to the host computer you wish to run this on
-5. Unzip it in any directory you'd like
-6. Move the directory jmx2graphite from ```opt/jmxgraphite``` to a location which fits you.
-Normally you would move it to ```/opt```
-7. Edit the configuration file at ```jmx2graphite/conf/application.conf```: The mandatory items are:
+3. Edit the configuration file at ```jmx2graphite/conf/application.conf```: The mandatory items are:
    1. service/jolokiaFullUrl - Fill in the full URL to the JVM running Jolokia (It exposes your JMX as a REST service, normally under port 8778).
    2. service/name - The role name of the service.
    3. graphite/hostname  - Graphite host name the metrics will be sent to
-8. cd ```jmx2graphite/bin```
-9. run ```./jmx2graphite```.
-This runs interactively, so pressing ctrl-c will make it stop.
+4. Run your app with Jolokia agent (instructions below)
+5. run ```mvn clean install```.
+This will build an executable jar
+6. ```cd target```
+7. run the jar: ```java -jar jmx2graphite-1.3-javaagent.jar```
-10. If you wish to run this as a service you need to create a service wrapper for it.
+8. If you wish to run this as a service you need to create a service wrapper for it.
 Any pull requests for making it are welcome!
-If it's possible running it as docker making it simpler.

 ## As Java Agent
 This lib can also get the metrics from MBean Platform instead of jolokia.
 In order to do so, we need to run inside the JVM.
 - First, get the java agent jar from the releases page
-- Modify your app JVM arguments and add the following:  java -javaagent:/path/to/jmx2graphite-1.1.0-javaagent.jar=GRAPHITE_HOSTNAME=graphite.host;SERVICE_NAME=Myservice ...
+- Modify your app JVM arguments and add the following:  java -javaagent:/path/to/jmx2graphite-1.2.5-javaagent.jar=GRAPHITE_HOSTNAME=graphite.host;SERVICE_NAME=Myservice ...
 - The parameters are key-value pairs, in the format of key=value;key=value;... or key=value,key=value,...
 - The parameters names and functions are exactly as described in Environment Variables section.
 (Except no need to specify JOLOKIA_URL of course)
 - The javaagent.jar is an "Uber-Jar" that shades all of its dependencies inside, to prevent class collisions